hoobs-org/core/docs/api-reference.md

 GET /
 ```

-This returns basic information about Homebridge(X).
+This returns basic information about HOOBS.

 ```javascript
 {